Sharifur/Laravel-Candidate-Test/README.md

 1. Implement the project as described above.
 2. Push your code to two repository for Laravel and Nextjs Separately.
+3. Mail to hr@xgenious.com one the project is done with your repo url

 ## Evaluation Criteria